ClickHouse/ClickHouse/docs/en/operations/backup.md

 ```

 :::note ALL
-Prior to version 23.4 of Clickhouse, `ALL` was only applicable to the `RESTORE` command.
+Prior to version 23.4 of ClickHouse, `ALL` was only applicable to the `RESTORE` command.
 :::

 ## Background